-If you are in the early stages of hair thinning and loss, non-surgical treatments will be recommended initially.
+If you are in the early stages of hair thinning and loss, non-surgical hair loss treatments will be recommended initially.
 These currently include Capillus272® PRO laser device, Propecia®, and Rogaine® foam.
 For men and women with advanced hair loss, our hair restoration surgeons will discuss hair transplant surgery.
 Drs.
 Leonard and Lopresti will take progressive hair loss into consideration when developing your customized treatment plan.
 For most of our patients, we recommend utilizing a multi-modality approach, a combination of surgical and non-surgical therapies, to optimize your outcome.
 This provides the patient stabilization of their non-transplanted hair plus newly transplanted hair to enjoy for the rest of their life.

 Hair Restoration for Women